 Section 5.
 Resignation of any officer may be accepted by majority vote of the remaining members of the Executive Committee.

 Section 6.
-When an office is vacated as a result of death, resignation, or removal; or in the event no one is elected to said office, the Commander shall appoint a member to said office, upon recommendation of the Executive Committee, such successor to hold office until the next election during the annual meeting.
+When an office is vacated as a result of death, resignation, or removal; or in the event no one is elected to said office, the Commander shall appoint a member to said office, upon recommendation of the Executive Committee, such successor to hold office until the next election during the annual meeting in November.

 ARTICLE VIII.
 Duties of Officers.